astronomer/docs/astro/manage-hybrid-clusters.md

 :::caution

 This document applies only to Astro Hybrid users.
 To see whether you're an Astro Hybrid user, open your Organization in the Cloud UI and go to **Settings** > **General**.
-You version of Astro is listed under **Product Type**.
+Your version of Astro is listed under **Product Type**.

 To create a cluster on Astro Hosted, see [Create a cluster](create-cluster.md).